 Data Science & Database Administration

-The following statistics dashboards demonstrate some of my recent work using R to conduct exploratory data analysis related to various subjects of general public interest.
+The following statistics dashboards demonstrate some of my past work using R and Shiny to conduct exploratory data analysis related to various subjects of general public interest.
 These dashboards utilize various curated public repos, API's, R packages, and other known sources for data acquistion.

 Coronavirus Visualization Dashboard